-Group A Officers for the supervision and proper application of this Policy across all Council Staff.
+Group A Officers (as per the Delegation Manual, Miscellaneous Sub-delegations by the Chief Executive Officer to Council staff) for the supervision and proper application of this Policy across all Council Staff.

 Manager Strategic Procurement for the co-ordination, interpretation and strategic management of this Policy.